-For respiratory failure: A lipid emulsion that provides most of nonprotein calories to minimize CO2 production by carbohydrate metabolism
+For respiratory failure: A lipid emulsion that provides most of nonprotein calories to minimize carbon dioxide production by carbohydrate metabolism

 For neonates: Lower dextrose concentrations (17 to 18%)

-Because the central venous catheter needs to remain in place for a long time, strict sterile technique must be used during insertion and maintenance.
+Because the central venous catheter needs to remain in place for a long time, strict sterile technique must be used during insertion and maintenance of the TPN line.
 The TPN line should not be used for any other purpose.
-External tubing should be changed every 24 h with the first bag of the day.
+External tubing should be changed every 24 hours with the first bag of the day.
 In-line filters have not been shown to decrease complications.
-Dressings should be kept sterile and are usually changed every 48 h using strict sterile techniques.
+Dressings should be kept sterile and are usually changed every 48 hours using strict sterile techniques.